avinashnair02/Hotel_Review_Classifier_/README.md

-<h1 align='center'>Chennai HOTEL REVIEWS CLASSIFIER</h1>
+<h1 align='center'>CHENNAI HOTEL REVIEWS CLASSIFIER</h1>

 <p align="center">
   <img src="https://github.com/awesomeahi95/Hotel_Review_NLP/blob/master/Images/five_stars.png" width=600>
 </p>

-<strong> Here is a demo application of the review classifier: https://hilton-hotel-app.herokuapp.com/ </strong>
+#<strong> Here is a demo application of the review classifier: https://hilton-hotel-app.herokuapp.com/ </strong>

 Try it out by inputting a review that you found online, or wrote yourself, and it will clasify the review title, the review, or both with a score between 1-5.